 Consider Professional Help

 If the water damage is extensive, it’s worth calling in licensed professionals.
-I am no longer the owner of Mold Solutions, as I sold the company, but the team there knows what they’re doing.

 Mold removal and water damage restoration are complex and can be risky without the right equipment and expertise.
 The health of you and your family is the most important thing.